 It’s a $45 billion industry annually and the food sector is crucial to all human function and productivity.
 As a result, both organisations and consumers keep a close eye on the quantity and quality of food being produced and delivered.

 When it comes to quality, expectations are rising, and trust seems to be rare now.
-News about food poisoning and tampering are fast to make the headlines and social media.
+News about food poisoning and tampering are fast to make headlines and social media.
 After all, there could be dozens of steps between the farm and the plate.
 At each point tampering, addition or substitution is possible which compromises the food product.
-Environmental conditions might also be far from ideal which makes product quality questionable.
+Environmental conditions might also be far from the ideal which makes product quality questionable.

 Trust, quality and affordability are the main concerns of consumers.
 They’ve become aware of the risks of consuming potentially unsafe food.
 And yes, it’s disturbing to think that the food we eat might be from questionable sources.
 For example, in 2015 Chinese authorities seized more than $400 million worth of smuggled meat (source).
 The worst part is that some of the meat actually dates from more than 40 years ago.
 Some were rotting and other meat had been probably thawed and frozen several times already.
 This should make you think about what’s really on your plate.

 Australia might be no exception either, since there are also dozens of processes here before a slice of meat arrives at the table.
-To think that more than 25 million people depend on the food supply chain, means that it’s quite possible that there can be mistakes, fraud and shortcomings along the way.
+To think that more than 25 million people depend on the food supply chain means that it’s quite possible that there can be mistakes, fraud and shortcomings along the way.
 Tons of food is delivered daily and with dozens of steps between harvest and consumption, the level of food safety can be questionable.

 China, Australia and other countries are applying measures to improve food safety and quality levels.
 Specifically, the logistics sector is taking steps to ensure the right delivery and storage conditions are being met from point A to B. After all, much of the action happens in storage and transport, and this is where the fraud could also happen.
 This is becoming more pronounced as our food and ingredients now come from places hundreds or thousands of kilometres away.
 More points of vulnerability are slowly introduced as the supply chains get longer.

-Aside from compromising trust and quality, the cost of the produce also suffers because of rising demand and increasing complexity.
+Aside from compromising trust and quality, the cost of the product also suffers because of rising demand and increasing complexity.
 The transport and storage increase the final price (perhaps half of the final purchase price of a kilogram of meat might be due to transport costs).
 More quality inspections are required which further adds to the cost.
 The end result is that customers have to pay more for the item, which then affects their spending power and overall quality of living (they have less money to spend elsewhere).